kendallm360/kendallm360/README.md

 ## About Me

-My name is Kendall McGree (He/Him) and I am set to graduate from the Turing School Of Software and Design in late September.
-Like many other people during the pandemic I spent time reflecting on what I am most passionate about and considered which industries would be the most fulfilling.
-During this period I realized what my role as a Cell Tower Lead lacked despite the many perks it provided.
-I was no longer being challenged and that is an important aspect of my professional life.

-The career I enjoyed the most involved both technology and daily challenges which I appreciated because it made me feel like I was consistently growing.
-I have always been an ambitious person that enjoyed solving problems so pivoting to software development has proven to be the best next step for me.
-The more I learn the more interested I become with the industry so coding has quickly become my newest hobby.
+My name is Kendall McGree (He/Him) and I graduated from Turing's School Of Software and Design in late September.
+If you've never heard of it it is super prestigious, intense, and reputable.
+Im a trustworthy person so you can take my word for it.
+Feel free to check out my pinned projects to see the quality of student they produce.

-When I do decide to take breaks from the the code I can be found engaging in any of the following interests:
+Aside from being someone you can count on I'm friendly, ambitious, and an overall good time.
+When Im not glued to the code I can be found engaging in any of the following hobbies:

  - Investing 📈
  - MMA 🥊
  - Slow Hikes 🥾⛰